 where property can be: natom, name, energy, zpe, g, geom, freq, formula (only for prod) or all, and label is one of the numbers shown in RXNet (see below), which are employed to label each structure.
 At the semiempirical level, the energy values correspond to heats of formation.
 For high-level calculations, the tables collect the electronic energies.
 As an example, to obtain the geometry of the first transition state, you should use:

+'''

 select.sh geom ts 1

+'''

-RXNet contains information of the complete reaction network, that is all the elementary reactions found by the amk program (the file shown below and the following ones were cut and show only up to TS 31).
+RXNet contains information of the complete reaction network, that is, all the elementary reactions found by amk.